turtl/core-rs/README.md

 with documentation (I know it's not a substitute, but I'd rather release the project then toil away on docs than the other way around).

+## Notes

+This is a haphazard collection of random notes with no real organization.
+Sorry.

+- If you want to build the core for linux or android, see [buildo](https://github.com/turtl/buildo).
+- When building turtl core for iOS, you *need* to use a libsodium.a that was compiled *without* `--enable-minimal`!!
+This is worth noting because `libsodium/src/dist-build/ios.sh` uses `--enable-minimal` when building...remove these directives before building libsodium!